anupam2005/AzureCertificationPrep/README.md

 **WebJobs** is a feature of Azure App Service that *enables you to run a program or script in the same context as a web app, API app, or mobile app*.
 On it's own, **it doesn't provide for serverless computing**.

 **Azure Reserved Virtual Machine** Instances allow you to sign on for a **1- or 3-year commitment for a long-running virtual machine** that can **save up to 70%** compared to month-to-month pricing.

+**Azure Virtual Machines** are **image service instances** that provide on-demand and scalable computing resources with usage-based pricing.

 ## 5. Networking